 3.1 Demographic characteristics of respondents

 The results (Table 1) reveal that 65.7% of the respondents were male, while 34.3% were female.
-Age of respondents, 13.3% were between 18-28, 22.9% were 29-39, 20% were 40-50, and 43.8% were above 51years of age.
-Means that most respondents were not in their productive age.
-Thus, old farmers dominated the labour force for safflower production.(Mweta et al., 2025) in Karonga Malawi reported that the age above 51 is not the most productive in agriculture due to low energy.
+Regarding age of respondents, 13.3% were between 18-28, 22.9% were 29-39, 20% were 40-50, and 43.8% were above 51years of age.
+This means that most respondents were not in their productive age.
+Thus, old farmers dominated the labour force for safflower production.Mweta et al. (2025) in Karonga Malawi reported that the age above 51 is not the most productive in agriculture due to low energy.
 For education level, 58.1% had no formal education, 36.2% had attained primary education, 3.8% had attained secondary education, and 1.9% had college education.
 This implies that respondents depended very much on the extension service to develop knowledge to engage in safflower production.
-According to (Mweta et al.,2025), the level of education and the presence of extension officers contribute much to farmers’ level of knowledge.
+According to Mweta et al., (2025), the level of education and the presence of extension officers contribute much to farmers’ level of knowledge.

 Table 1: Demographic characteristics of respondents(N=105)